fledge-iot/fledge/C/plugins/storage/postgres/README.rst

   ``make``

-Use the command
+Use the command:

   ``make install``

 to install in the default location, note you will need permission on the installation directory or use the sudo command.
-Pass the option DESTDIR= to set your own destination into which to install the storage service.
+Pass the option _DESTDIR=_ to set your own destination into which to install the storage service.